EgbertSHY/SHY_deeplearning/README.md

 # SHY_Python for Pygame
-My learning progress in deep learning for python.
+My learning progress in Pygame for python.
+Just create a simple game for learning.

 project			|		description
 ------------------------|-------------------------------------------